epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-02-08-pacman-ignorepkg.markdown

 I also have limited bandwith.
 Actually my broadband connection is quite fast, but shared with my family.
 I don't want to hog all the bandwith.

 But I hey, I'm still a geek, I have no life, and I would like to sync (update and upgrade) my computer regularly.
-Let's have some fun with /etc/pacman.conf.
-Open your favorite editor, e.g. nano or vim, and let's have alook at the 'IgnorePkg' option.
+Let's have some fun with <code class="code-file">/etc/pacman.conf</code>.
+Open your favorite editor, e.g. <code>nano</code> or <code>vim</code>, and let's have a look at the <code>IgnorePkg</code> option.

-Before you do, you might want to know what size of package that your pacman (package manager) need to download with 'VerbosePkgLists' option.
+Before you do, you might want to know what size of package that your pacman (package manager) need to download with <code>VerbosePkgLists</code> option.

 {% highlight conf %}
 # Misc options